Good reduction of three-point Galois covers: Introduction

 Similarly to the proof of Raynaud, our proof of Theorem \ref{Tmain} depends upon understanding the stable reduction $\ol{f}: \ol{Y} \to \ol{X}$ of the $G$-cover $f$ to characteristic $p$.
 We will recall the details we need in \S\ref{Sstable}.
 If $f$ has bad reduction, there will be irreducible components of $\ol{X}$ above which the map $\ol{f}$ is inseparable, where information from the original cover is seemingly lost.
 But we are able to show that, when $f$ is a three-point cover with bad reduction, the reduction is \emph{multiplicative}.
 That is, the action of certain subgroups $\ints/p^i \leq G$ on certain irreducible components of $\ol{Y}$ reduces to that of the multiplicative group scheme $\mu_{p^i}$.
 This is done by generalizing a result of Wewers (\cite{We:mc}) on multiplicative reduction of $\ints/p \rtimes \ints/m$-covers ($p \nmid m$) to the case of $\ints/p^i \rtimes \ints/m$-covers.
 In \S\ref{Saux} we use the construction of the \emph{auxiliary cover} (originally by Raynaud in \cite{Ra:sp}, generalized by the author in \cite{Ob:fm2}), to reduce the case of general $G$ with cyclic $p$-Sylow subgroup to the case of $\ints/p^i \rtimes \ints/m$.

 We show independently in \S\ref{Sgoodred} (Proposition \ref{Pnotmult}) that a three-point $G$-cover (or even a $G$-cover of $\proj^1$ branched at arbitrarily many equidistant points) defined over a ``small" field (i.e., a field $K$ such as in Theorem \ref{Tmain}) cannot possibly have multiplicative reduction.
 This uses results in \S\ref{Sval} on Galois extensions of mixed characteristic discrete valuation fields.
 This allows us to conclude Theorem \ref{Tmain}.
-In \S\ref{Sexamples}, we apply Theorem \ref{Tmain} to give examples of covers with good reduction.
+In \S\ref{Sexamples}, we apply Theorem \ref{Tmain} to give examples of infinite families of covers with good reduction and arbitrarily large $p$-Sylow subgroups.

-It should be noted that the method of \emph{deformation data} (\cite{He:ht}, \cite{We:br}, \cite{Ob:vc}) is implicit in everything we do.
-However, we are able to sufficiently encapsulate this so that an understanding of deformation data is unnecessary to read this paper, as long as one is willing to accept the vanishing cycles formula (Theorem \ref{Tvancycles}).